mezcalindo/commLine/linTermComms.md

 **_yaourt -Syyu --aur_** :: update all AUR packages in Manjaro.

 **_yay -Syyu_** :: update all packages, including those from the AUR, in Manjaro.

+**_yay -S package-name_** :: update a single specific package. be sure to update package databases first.